cheater/Commander-16-Ideas/README.md

 # PLEASE READ THIS README TO THE END BEFORE ADDING NEW ISSUES OR FEATURE REQUESTS OR COMMENTING

-This is a place to submit ideas for the Commander 16 Computer by David Murray aka 8-bit guy.
-Submit new ideas as [Issues in the tracker][issues] and comment on existing issues. *BE CIVIL, CONSTRUCTIVE, AND UNDERSTANDING.
+This is a place to submit ideas for the Commander 16 Computer by David Murray aka 8-bit guy. *BE CIVIL, CONSTRUCTIVE, AND UNDERSTANDING.
 No griefing, aggression, harassment, or astro-turfing*.
 There will be zero tolerance.
 This issue tracker is open to everyone.
 There is also a [wiki] here which we will can use.